TrinhPTD/Dataquest-Projects/README.md

 # Dataquest-Projects
-Portfolio of projects completed as part of Dataquest Data Analyst program
+Portfolio of projects completed as part of Dataquest Data Analyst Certificate